-On our shortest tour around Egypt, the Golden Highlights tour (a 8 day Egypt tour), a trip to the Luxor Temple is an optional trip.
+On our shortest tour around Egypt, the Golden Highlights tour (an 8-day Egypt tour), a trip to the Luxor Temple is an optional trip.
 This temple can be visited in the evening during your stay in Luxor.
 The tour costs $ 90 per person.
-Exploring the Egyptian world by night is really interesting and mystical.
+Exploring the Egyptian world by night is interesting and mystical.
 The lighting installed in the temple brings out details not visible in the light of day.
 It's an amazing experience.

-Ancient temples of Egypt are really beautiful.
-You will find out about them all during our Egypt temple tours.
+The ancient temples of Egypt are beautiful.
+You will find out about them all during our tours.